-This work is guided by a feminist theory of diverse economies , which reconsiders 'the economy' not as an exclusively capitalist domain, but as diverse and interconnected practices of sustenance and livelihood.
-This includes the many exchanges and activities (non-monetary, collective, informal, underground) not normally valued or accounted for. feral business coaching adopts a radical redefinition of 'enterprise' as 'any productive activity that could bring us sustenance' .
+This work is guided by a feminist theory of diverse economies , which reconsiders 'the economy' not as an exclusively capitalist domain, but as diverse and interdependent practices of sustenance and livelihood.
+This includes the many exchanges and activities (non-monetary, collective, informal, underground) that are not normally valued or accounted for as economic.
+Drawing on this rich realm of ideas and practices, feral business coaching adopts a radical redefinition of 'enterprise' as 'any productive activity that could bring us sustenance' .

 Questions we are thinking about include:

-- How can feral business coaching contribute to a different kind of economy?
-With respect to the business of coaching itself, how to counter prevailing narratives of professionalism, accreditation and the client-service relationship with other modes and exchanges of integrity, collectivity, encounter and care?
+- What could business coaching for a radically rethought economy look like?
+With respect to the business of coaching itself, how can we counter prevailing narratives of professionalism, accreditation and the client-service relationship with other modes of integrity, collectivity, exchange, encounter and care?

-feral business coaching is a collective endeavour initiated by artist and feral economist Kate Rich, as part of her entwined research directions with the Institute for Experiments with Business (Ibex) and the Feral MBA (fMBA).
+feral business coaching is a collective endeavour initiated by artist and feral economist Kate Rich, as part of her entwined research directions with the Institute for Experiments with Business (Ibex), the Community Economies Institute and the Feral MBA (fMBA).
 The term 'feral' describes an approach that is wilfully wild, as in pigeon, as opposed to romantically or nature-wild, like the wolf.
 The first feral business coaching training course took place in Nomi and Bolzano in the Italian Alps (June 2019), hosted by the community academy project of La Foresta.

 - Activist legal scholar Janelle Orsi (2012) Practising Law in the Sharing Economy